rich970/rich970.github.io/aboutme/index.md

 progress on them, with the added bonus that others (may!) find it a useful resource or a source of inspiration.

-Since 2022 I have been working as a Data Scientist for Morrisons supermarkets investigating sales and logistics within the supply chain.
+I work as a Water Resource Modeller for the Environment Agency, creating insight into how we can safegaurd our water resources in the face of a changing climate and population growth.
+Prior to this, I worked as a Data Scientist for Morrisons supermarkets investigating sales and logistics within the supply chain.
-Prior to this I was a Material Scientist, having completed a PhD in Physics at Durham University.
+And before all that...
+I was a Material Scientist, having completed a PhD in Physics at Durham University.
 After this I was fortunate enough to work in Sweden for three years as post doctoral researcher.